ids-s1-20/project-x404_pagenotfound/proposal/proposal.md

 Our interest is in the spatial-temporal evolution of eruptions, and our initial exploration shows a steep increase in certain tectonic activities and not for some others.
-In the future we will try and add a geographical component \#\#library(lubridate) \#\#with(df1, ymd\_h(paste(year, month, day, hour, sep= ’ ’)))
+In the future we will try and add a geographical component

+**Plan:**

-Section 3 - Data analysis plan: Our response variable is the length of the eruption, and we’ll have various explanatory variables which will be the various factors we want to find out if there’s a correlation between them and the length of the volcano’s erruption.
-We plan to investigate the following factors: -country -volcano type -techtonic settings -rock type -time since last erruption - we plan on investigating more aswell
+Our response variable is the length of the eruption, and we’ll have various explanatory variables which will be the various factors we want to find out if there’s a correlation between them and the length of the volcano’s erruption.
+We plan to investigate the following factors:
+-country -volcano type -techtonic settings -rock type -time since last erruption - we plan on investigating more aswell

 The data is observational so we don’t need a comparison group because this is the case we are only finding correlations in the data not causations, and any correlation established would need to be followed up by an experimental study.

-Very preliminary exploratory data analysis, including some summary statistics and visualizations, along with some explanation on how they help you learn more about your data.
-(You can add to these later as you work on your project.)

 At this moment in time we’re planning on using mean values, aswell as standard deviation and sample size determination.
 This will help us